unfiltered/unfiltered/README.md

       }
     }

-This will start an embedded web server at [http://localhost:8080](http://localhost:8080) and respond to all requests with a "Hello there message" and can also be run as a standard java main application.
+This will start an embedded web server at [http://localhost:8080](http://localhost:8080) and respond to all requests with a "Hello there" message and can also be run as a standard java main application.
 No extra container is required.

 ## Plans